ericholscher/ericholscher.com/site/blog/2016/mar/15/dont-use-markdown-for-technical-docs.rst

 Conclusion
 ----------

+I believe that CommonMark is a good step forward, and if it became more widely used, and added extension support,
+I could whole-heartedly recommend it as a solution to this problem.
+The current ecosystem we have around Markdown is not something that I can endorse, and believe that it's actively holding back folks to want to make documentation better.

+I hope that we can start to move forward with a more standardized set of languages, including CommonMark, reStructuredText, and Asciidoc, fully supporting them across the suite of tools that we use.
-Please investigate `Sphinx`_ and `Asciidoctor`_ as good alternatives.
+For now, please investigate `Sphinx`_ and `Asciidoctor`_ as good alternatives.
-They come with a lot more extensibility built into the language, and are more complete tools for building sets of documentation.
+They come with a lot more extensibility built into the language, and are more complete tools for building sets of documentation today.

 Markdown is a concept more than it is an implementation.
 It generally means "a set of incompatible extensions to something that looks kinda like Markdown".